 My go-to for florals is Alyssa from Ginger Rose and she nailed my vision, even using one of my soup tureens for an arrangement.
 I also snuck in my favorite on-theme floral book on the party table.
 The florals in and around the car were something else!
 I had the idea to use boots as a part of the arrangement and it turned out so well.
 Lizeth from Mom’s Kloset made my balloon dreams come true yet again…she always nails the color for me!

-For the cake smash, we used our every day high chair (which happened to be the perfect color) and I got Jennings a plain bib at Baby Braithwaite which I then had monogramed by Bella Latella.
+For the first birthday cake smash, we used our every day high chair (which happened to be the perfect color) and I got Jennings a plain bib at Baby Braithwaite which I then had monogramed by Bella Latella.
 Angie found the best Defender embroidery.
 We used it on the bib in light colors and also to adorn several of the bags that flanked our main display table, in darker colors.
 The bags were filled with all of the elements of the picnic, including these blankets, which I layered on top of these to be water tight!
 I also used this quilt as more is more!